aize-commerce/website/src/content/writing/why-i-chose-not-to-implement-ai-agent.md

 pubDate: 2025-01-26
 ---

-Everybody including me wants to do something useful with the AI.
-Many companies are sold into the dream and many products out there claiming smart solutions via AI when actually it's clearly a bad design decision.
-I might write about these and criticize the market later but today it's not my focus.

 Recently I worked on a Shopify app.
 The specs were great.
 On the surface it looked like I can finally develop an AI agent that will actually make decisions in a business cycle.

 The app is about detecting dead stocks or products with declining sales.